 In addition to disclosing financial results that are determined in accordance with U.S. GAAP, the Company discloses Operational EBITDA, which is a non-GAAP financial measure, as a supplemental measure to help investors evaluate its fundamental operational performance.
+In addition, in the fourth quarter of 2015 the Company took a non-cash goodwill impairment charge, which resulted in a net loss for the quarter, and the Company decided to report, as a supplemental measure, net income adjusted to eliminate the goodwill impairment charge.
 Operational EBITDA, or OEBITDA, represents earnings before interest, income taxes, depreciation and amortization, Iridium NEXT revenue and expenses (for periods prior to the deployment of Iridium NEXT only), loss from investment in Aireon (which was previously included with Iridium NEXT revenue and expenses), stock-based compensation expenses, transaction expenses associated with the acquisition, the impact of purchase accounting adjustments, and changes in the fair value of warrants.
+Iridium NEXT revenue and expenses are expected to be excluded from Operational EBITDA through 2016.
+In 2017, Iridium NEXT revenues are expected to exceed recurring Iridium NEXT expenses (recurring Iridium NEXT expenses are not part of the approximately \$3 billion construction cost of Iridium NEXT (the "Construction Costs")).
+Accordingly, we expect that beginning in 2017, Iridium NEXT revenues and these recurring expenses will be included in Operational EBITDA.
+U.S. GAAP requires that certain of the Construction Costs be expensed.
+These certain Construction Costs, which in 2017 and later are principally in-orbit insurance, will continue to be excluded from the calculation of Operational EBITDA through 2018.
 The Company also presents Operational EBITDA expressed as a percentage of GAAP revenue, or Operational EBITDA margin.
-Operational EBITDA, along with its related measure, Operational EBITDA margin, does not represent, and should not be considered, an alternative to GAAP measures such as net income, and the Company's calculations thereof may not be comparable to similarly entitled measures reported by other companies.
-A reconciliation of Operational EBITDA to net income, its comparable GAAP financial measure, is in the attached appendix.
+Operational EBITDA, along with its related measure, Operational EBIDTA margin, does not represent, and should not be considered, an alternative to GAAP measures such as net income, and the Company's calculations thereof may not be comparable to similarly entitled measures reported by other companies.
+A reconciliation of Operational EBITDA to net income, its comparable GAAP financial measure, is in the chart below.
 By eliminating interest, income taxes, depreciation and amortization, Iridium NEXT revenue and expenses (for periods prior to the deployment of Iridium NEXT only), loss from investment in Aireon (which was previously included with Iridium NEXT revenue and expenses), stock-based compensation expenses, transaction expenses associated with the acquisition, the impact of purchase accounting adjustments and changes in the fair value of warrants, the Company believes the result is a useful measure across time in evaluating its fundamental core operating performance.
 Management also uses Operational EBITDA to manage the business, including in preparing its annual operating budget, debt covenant compliance, financial projections and compensation plans.
 The Company believes that Operational EBITDA is also useful to investors because similar measures are frequently used by securities analysts, investors and other interested parties in their evaluation of companies in similar industries.
 As indicated, Operational EBITDA does not include interest expense on borrowed money or the payment of income taxes or depreciation expense on the Company's capital assets, which are necessary elements of the Company's operations.
 It also excludes expenses in connection with the development, deployment and financing of Iridium NEXT and loss from investment in Aireon.
 Since Operational EBITDA does not account for these and other expenses, its utility as a measure of the Company's operating performance has material limitations.
 Due to these limitations, management does not view Operational EBITDA in isolation and also uses other measurements, such as net income, revenue and operating profit, to measure operating performance.

-Iridium Communications Inc. Non-GAAP Reconciliation
+Iridium Communications Inc. Reconciliation of GAAP Net Income to Operational EBITDA